ortus-docs/coldbox-relax-docs/README.md

 * New additions without breaking backward compatibility bumps the minor (and resets the patch)
 * Bug fixes and misc changes bumps the patch

-# License
-The ColdBox Platform, WireBox is open source

 ## License
 Apache License, Version 2.0.